JeanetteMueller/JxCoreData/README.md

 JxCoreDataStore
 ===============

-CoreData Store to provide a way to use SQLite DB on an easy way.
-Supports sackgroundservice and replacing SQLite with new file
+JxCoreDataStore provides a easy way to use CoreData with SQLiteDB.

+Supports backgroundservice and replacing SQLite file with a new file on the fly.